poroping/terraform-provider-fortios/docs/resources/system_sdwan.md

 * `health_check` - SD-WAN health-check name.
 This attribute must reference one of the following datasources: `system.sdwan.health-check.name` .
 * `ip` - IP/IPv6 address of neighbor.
 This attribute must reference one of the following datasources: `router.bgp.neighbor.ip` .
-* `member` - Member sequence number.
-This attribute must reference one of the following datasources: `system.sdwan.members.seq-num` .
+* `minimum_sla_meet_members` - Minimum number of members which meet SLA when the neighbor is preferred.
 * `mode` - What metric to select the neighbor.
 Valid values: `sla` `speedtest` .
 * `role` - Role of neighbor.
 Valid values: `standalone` `primary` `secondary` .
 * `sla_id` - SLA ID.
+* `member` - Member sequence number list.
+The structure of `member` block is documented below.

+The `member` block contains:

+* `seq_num` - Member sequence number.
+This attribute must reference one of the following datasources: `system.sdwan.members.seq-num` .
 * `service` - Create SD-WAN rules (also called services) to control how sessions are distributed to interfaces in the SD-WAN.
 The structure of `service` block is documented below.

 The `service` block contains: